Laura6826/computer_infrastructure_assignments/README.md

 - 10am = `'0 10 * * *'`, to
 - 9am = `'45 9 * * *'`, to avoid overburdening Met Éireann with the mass requests due to the class all calling for the data at 10am.

-3. Updating `weather.sh`, previously created in weekly Task 07 to save the data in the `project` folder, and not the `weather` folder, as required in Task 07.
+3. Amend the `weather.sh`, previously created in weekly Task 07 to save the data in the `project` folder, and not the `weather` folder, as required in Task 07.

 ### End